-Well, I can guarantee one thing there will be no diamonds in my house for valentines.
+Well, I can guarantee one thing there will be no diamonds in my house for Valentine.
 My husband would be quick to tell you that he does not need one special day in the year to reinforce his love for me – his excuse not to buy diamonds?
-There may be a chance of chocolates or flowers but it is more likely to be something simple, like sitting down together for a pot of tea.
+There may be a chance of chocolates or flowers, but it is more likely to be something simple, like sitting down together for a pot of tea.

 Bet you didn’t know Yorkshire men were so romantic!
 But I confess this is a man who knows the way to my heart for sure.

 What will we drink?
 My husband loves White tea, so perhaps we will start our celebration with a little White Mischief.
 Mischievous by name and by nature, this tea will represent our diamonds!
-If you have ever smelled guava, you know the skin has a chocolate-like aroma so when you put the tea in a warm pot the smell is tantalizing.
-Use water that is not quite boiling, and infuse for 2 minutes only, but make more infusions from the same tea infusing for 4 minutes, 6 minutes, etc. until no flavor is left.
+If you have ever smelled guava, you know the skin has a chocolate-like aroma, so when you put the tea in a warm pot, the smell is tantalizing.
+Use water that is not quite boiling and infuse for 2 minutes only, but make more infusions from the same tea infusing for 4 minutes, 6 minutes, etc., until no flavor is left.
 Not only is the taste fantastic but such good value too!

-Next, we will drink Chocolate Honeybush and this will represent Chocolates in our Valentine celebration!
-Honeybush is one of our favorite herbal teas and this tea is full of romance with hints of chocolate, roses and a good dose of caramel.
-Delightfully indulgent the chocolate and caramel blend so well with Organic Honeybush for a delicate flavor and without the calories.
+Next, we will drink Chocolate Honeybush, and this will represent Chocolates in our Valentine celebration!
+Honeybush is one of our favorite herbal teas, and this tea is full of romance with hints of chocolate, roses, and a good dose of caramel.
+Delightfully indulgent, the chocolate and caramel blend so well with Organic Honeybush for a delicate flavor and without the calories.
 Drink away without having to worry, yummy.

-A simple, yet stunning blend of rooibos, roses, vanilla and dried raspberries this tea blooms with a perky fruitiness, is not too sweet yet has a soft and romantic finish.
+A simple, yet stunning blend of rooibos, roses, vanilla, and dried raspberries, this tea blooms with a perky fruitiness, is not too sweet yet has a soft and romantic finish.